corbindavenport/imageshare/DEV.md

 You need a web doman to use for public access.
 If you want to retain compatibility with legacy web browsers, you may need to use an old top-level domain (e.g. `.com` or `.net`) instead of newer TLDs.

 Create a new plain text file in the root directory (same folder as this readme) called `.env` to store your settings.
-The only required settings are the domain, the file size limit on uploads (in megabytes), and the email address to be used for the Let's Encrypt certificate.
+The only required settings are the domain and the file size limit on uploads (in megabytes).
 However, specifying a privacy policy page is recommended.

 ```
 DOMAIN=yourwebsitegoeshere.com
-EMAIL=youremail@example.com
 UPLOAD_LIMIT=20
 PRIVACY_POLICY="https://www.example.com/privacy/"
 ```